 It is likely that you did not have the correct driver installed.
-If you are sure that the correct sound driver has been installed, then please install the 'VIA 4 in 1' driver for the motherboard.
+If you are sure that the correct sound driver has been installed, then please install the 'south bridge' driver for the motherboard.

 The sound is working in my system, but when I play CD music from the CD-ROM, I do not get any sound.
 What is wrong?